Greenland

 Until they vanish from whence they glow

-For a second time we wander the desolate streets of Ittoqqortoormiit (pronounced “eat a quart o’ meat”).
-There is litter, a drunk man, broken glass.
-I feel sad.
-I look forward to cities and Mediterranean sun.
-The ship re-fuels.
-The staff prepare for the next round of tourists.
+For a second time, we wandered the desolate streets of Ittoqqortoormiit (pronounced “eat a quart o’ meat”).
+Litter, a drunk man, broken glass.
+I felt sad, already looking forward to cities and Mediterranean sun.
+The ship refuels; the staff prepare for the next group of tourists.
 Our journey is almost over.

-That night, our last night we play games, drink vodka, laugh.
-I see the green curtains of light in the dark sky.
-Gentle swaths of glowing color softly crossing the blackness.
-It means everything and nothing, wonder and charged particles, a magnetic Earth and her light show shared with new friends.
+That night, our last, we played games, drank vodka, and laughed.
+I saw the green curtains of light in the dark sky: gentle swaths of glowing color softly crossing the blackness.
+It meant everything and nothing - wonder and charged particles, a magnetic Earth and her light show shared with new friends.

 Constable Point

-Goodbye to the remote Artic where people live in immense isolation from global politics and celebrity gossip.
-Yet there the oceans are polluted by distant economies, industries, and consumers.
-Goodbye to Ittoqqortoormiit with her scant beauty, scattered with beer cans, broken glass, plastic and bones.
-Dogs howl and we travel towards our future with the same nature we have had for centuries.
-Messy and chaotic, violent and sometimes sweet.
+Goodbye to the remote Arctic, where people live in immense isolation from global politics and celebrity gossip, yet where the oceans are polluted by distant economies, industries, and consumers.
+Goodbye to Ittoqqortoormiit, with her scant beauty scattered with beer cans, broken glass, plastic, and bones.
+Dogs howl as we travel towards our future, carrying the same human nature we have possessed for centuries: messy and chaotic, violent, and sometimes sweet.

 These northern skies